cybertraining-dsc/su21-reu-361/project/index.md

 {{% pageinfo %}}

-- [x] No abbrevations in title e.g. EOS

 ## Abstract

 Blockchain-based cryptocurrency is a popular investment of today's age.
 However, the U.S. Securities and Exchange Commission warns that high-risk accompanies these investments[^1].
 This project applies machine learning and Artificial Intelligence (AI) to historical records of these coins to predict future prices; this aims to minimize investment risk.